-NAD Treatment Center offers VIVITROL as a part of The NAD Treatment Center Detox Method™, a specialized combination of treatment methods that supports the withdrawal process and restores the brain.
-The physical dependency on substances often leads to relapse and perpetuates the addiction cycle.
-Vivitrol is an important aspect of the withdrawal treatment process, because it targets the physical dependency aspect of addiction.
+NAD Treatment Center offers VIVITROL (naltrexone for extended-release injectable suspension) as a part of The NAD Treatment Center Detox Method™, a specialized combination of treatment methods that supports the withdrawal process and restores the brain.
+The physical dependence on substances often leads to relapse and perpetuates the addiction cycle.
+VIVITROL is an important aspect of the withdrawal treatment process, because it targets the physical dependency aspect of addiction.

 What is VIVITROL?

-VIVITROL (naltrexone for extended-release injectable suspension) is the first non-addictive drug approved by the FDA to prevent opioid use following detox.
-The active ingredient, naltrexone, acts on certain opioid receptors in the brain to block the “high” or pleasurable feelings that occur with opioid or alcohol use.
-Vivitrol is used to prevent relapse to opiate dependence after opiate detox, and is also used to treat alcohol dependence.
-Vivitrol is typically given as a monthly injection following detox.
+VIVITROL is the first non-addictive drug approved by the FDA to prevent opioid use following detox.
+The active ingredient, naltrexone, acts on specific opioid receptors in the brain to block the “high” or pleasurable feelings that occur with opioid or alcohol use.
+VIVITROL is used to prevent relapse to opiate dependence after opiate detox, and is also used to treat alcohol dependence.
+VIVITROL is typically given as a monthly injection following detox.

 Important things to know about VIVITROL:

-- Vivitrol should be used in conjunction with other recovery programs, such as counseling, which is also part of The NAD Treatment Center Detox Method™ offered Dr. Milgram and his team at NAD Treatment Center
+- VIVITROL should be used in conjunction with other recovery programs, such as counseling, which is also part of The NAD Treatment Center Detox Method™ offered by Dr. Aimie and her team at NAD Treatment Center